 Don’t Overlook the Trash Can

-It seems obvious, but a full and stinky bathroom trash can also emits unpleasant odours.
-Food, nappies, or other smelly waste left sitting in an overflowing trash bin can waft nasty odours around the small bathroom space.
-Use trash bags and empty the bathroom garbage frequently to avoid this issue.
+It seems obvious, but a complete and stinky bathroom trash can also emits unpleasant odours.
+Food, nappies, or smelly waste in an overflowing trash bin can waft nasty odours around the small bathroom space.
+To avoid this issue, use trash bags and empty the bathroom garbage frequently.
 Clean the trash can periodically with disinfectant.
-Place an odour absorbing liner or packets in the bottom of the can to help absorb smells.
+Place an odour-absorbing liner or packets in the bottom of the can to help absorb smells.

 Check for Hidden Mould and Mildew

 If the odour is particularly musty, hidden mould growth could be lurking.
-Inspect under sink cabinets, around the toilet base, inside the shower walls and elsewhere for areas of mould growth.
-Mould thrives on lingering moisture and needs to be eliminated and prevented through ventilation improvements and moisture reduction steps.
-Don’t cover up mould odours with air fresheners – address the root cause.
+Inspect under sink cabinets, around the toilet base, inside the shower walls, and elsewhere for areas of mould growth.
+Mould thrives on lingering moisture, which needs to be eliminated and prevented through ventilation improvements and moisture reduction steps.
+Don’t cover mould odours with air fresheners – address the root cause.

-Catching and fixing these bathroom odour issues promptly prevents having to deal with more major plumbing problems down the line.
+Catching and fixing these bathroom odour telltale signs promptly prevents dealing with more major plumbing problems down the line.
 A few easy fixes can make your bathroom smell fresh again.
+Regular maintenance of your home’s plumbing helps identify issues early, preventing extensive damage and ensuring your bathroom remains odour-free.

 How To Fix A Blocked Drain